redeyes/redeyes/README.md

 As a result, I always used monadic interfaces, and never closely examined the differences between the two.

 But reading that blog post made me stop and think.
-I immediately dug into the `Applicative` functor type class:
+I immediately dug into the `Applicative` functor type class.

+The most relevant methods are shown below:

 ```scala
 def map[A, B](fa: F[A])(f: A => B): F[B]